-- We evaluated the methodology used by the Group's management to assess its compliance with the requirements of IFRS 9. - We obtained the ageing analysis of trade receivables as at 31 December 2019 and tested its reliability on the basis of a selected sample of invoices. - We examined the accuracy of management's classification of trade receivables for their further assessment on a collective or individual basis depending on the credit risk characteristics and the ageing of receivables. - We examined, on a sample basis, the models and calculations used for the assessment of credit losses on a collective or individual basis. - We analysed, on a sample basis, whether the ratio of unpaid balances of a customer at the year end to the annual receipts from the customer indicates any potential impairment issues. - For debtors with significant amounts overdue more than 90 days, we examined their credit ratings at a credit insurance agency and the days past due to assess them on a collective or individual basis.
-The collective assessment was based on the payment profiles of sales over a period of 36 month before 31 December 2019 and the corresponding historical credit losses experienced within this period.
-Expected credit losses for significant trade receivables overdue for more than 90 days were evaluated individually based on external information from credit insurance agency, collaterals received as security of repayment and past history of default.
+- We evaluated the methodology used by the Group's management to assess its compliance with the requirements of IFRS 9. - We obtained the ageing analysis of trade receivables as at 31 December 2020 and tested its reliability on the basis of a selected sample of invoices. - We examined the accuracy of management's classification of trade receivables for their further assessment on a collective or individual basis depending on the credit risk characteristics and the ageing of receivables. - We examined, on a sample basis the models and calculations used for the assessment of credit losses on a collective or individual basis. - We analysed, on a sample basis, whether the ratio of unpaid balances of a customer at the year end to the annual receipts from the customer indicates any potential impairment issues. - For debtors with significant amounts overdue more than 90 days, we examined their credit ratings at a credit insurance agency and assessed whether the probability of default assigned by the Company aligned with these ratings. - For the sample of the amounts overdue more than 90 days, we obtained the data about profiles of sales over a period of 36 months before 31 December 2020 and the corresponding historical credit losses experienced within this period.
+Expected credit losses for significant trade receivables overdue for more than 90 days were evaluated individually based on external information from credit insurance agency, collaterals received as security for repayment, and past history of default.